yagianggar/node-tweety/README.md

 Set up your project :
 <br/>1.
 Get into root directory of node-tweety (cd node-tweety)
 <br/>2.
-Inside the root, run "npm install".
+Inside the root, run "npm install" (you should have NPM installed on your machine first).
 This will install all dependencies stated in the package.json
 <br/>3.
 Once installing dependencies is done, you can run "node app.js".
 This will activate the server of this project and you could try accessing following Path / URL.

 Some paths supported in this project currently :